mikekeith52/AllStatesForecast/user_guide.md

     - the number of periods to hold out to test the model
     - must be at least 1
   - **call_me** : str, default "hwes"
-    - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries
+    - the model's nickname -- this name carries to the info, mape, and forecasts attributes
   - keywords are passed to the ExponentialSmoothing function from statsmodels -- `dates` is specified automatically
-  - some important parameters to specify as key words: trend, damped_trend, seasonal, seasonal_periods, use_boxcox
+  - some important parameters to specify as keywords: trend, damped_trend, seasonal, seasonal_periods, use_boxcox
 - See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults

 ### forecast_lasso